hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - apps subscribe to specific data items they need
     - use standard-based YANG data models over NETCONF-YANG
     - Cisco IOS XE streaming telemetry allows to push data off of the device to an external collector at a much higher frequency, more efficiently, as well as data on-change streaming.
+  - Telegraf which receives the telemetry data, InfluxDB which stores it, and Grafana which is responsible for visualizations and alerting.
   - network monitoring solution uses streams and push operational data to provide nnear real-time of activity: <span style="color: #bb6600;">model-driven telemetry</span>
   - benefit of using telemetry over SNMP to configure new routers for monitoring purposes: <span style="color: #bb6600;">telemetry uses a push method which makes it faster than SNMP</span>
   - advantage of network telemetry over SNMP pulls: <span style="color: #bb6600;">scalability</span>
+  - open source tool used to use to create graphical visualizations of network telemetry:  <span style="color: #bb6600;">Grafana</span>

 ## Email and Web Security